 Code of Conduct, Medical Authorization and Safety Information

 What are the rules for Grandparents University?

-The physical and emotional safety and well-being of Grandparents University participants are high priorities for Michigan State University.
-Please view the Grandparents University Program Handbook for a complete listing of event rules, code of conduct, emergency procedures, and more.
+The physical and emotional safety and well-being of all participants is a high priority for MSU.
+Please view the Grandparents University Program Handbook for a complete listing of event rules, code of conduct, emergency procedures and more.

 Are there safety requirements for programs involving minors?

 Yes.
 The Grandparents University conduct and safety policies and procedures meet or exceed the MSU requirements regarding all programs involving minors.

 Which forms do we need to fill out after we register?

 Following the application and enrollment, all participants are required to complete several forms.

 - Adults: Adult Participant Consent and Expectation Form